MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 -   Optional: In addition to collecting and analyzing network traffic to and from the domain controllers, ATP can use Windows events 4776, 4732, 4733, 4728, 4729, 4756 and 4757 to further enhance ATP Pass-the-Hash, Brute Force, Modification to sensitive groups and Honey Tokens detections.
 These events can be received from your SIEM or by setting Windows Event Forwarding from your domain controller.
 Events collected provide ATP with additional information that is not available via the domain controller network traffic.

-## ATP Center requirements
+## Azure ATP cloud service requirements
-This section lists the requirements for the ATP Center.
+This section lists the requirements for the Azure ATP cloud service.
 ### General
-The ATP Center supports installation on a server running Windows Server 2012 R2 or Windows Server 2016.
+The Azure ATP cloud service supports installation on a server running Windows Server 2012 R2 or Windows Server 2016.
-The ATP Center can be installed on a server that is a member of a domain or workgroup.
+The Azure ATP cloud service can be installed on a server that is a member of a domain or workgroup.

-Before installing ATP Center running Windows 2012 R2, confirm that the following update has been installed: [KB2919355](https://support.microsoft.com/kb/2919355/).
+Before installing Azure ATP cloud service running Windows 2012 R2, confirm that the following update has been installed: [KB2919355](https://support.microsoft.com/kb/2919355/).

 You can check by running the following Windows PowerShell cmdlet: `[Get-HotFix -Id kb2919355]`.

-Installation of the ATP Center as a virtual machine is supported.
+Installation of the Azure ATP cloud service as a virtual machine is supported.

 >[!NOTE]
 > When running as a virtual machine dynamic memory or any other memory ballooning feature is not supported.

-If you run the ATP Center as a virtual machine, shut down the server before creating a new checkpoint to avoid potential database corruption.
+If you run the Azure ATP cloud service as a virtual machine, shut down the server before creating a new checkpoint to avoid potential database corruption.

 ### Server specifications

 When working on a physical server, the ATP database necessitates that you **disable** Non-uniform memory access (NUMA) in the BIOS.
 Your system may refer to NUMA as Node Interleaving, in which case you have to **enable** Node Interleaving in order to disable NUMA.
 For more information, see your BIOS documentation.<br>
-For optimal performance, set the **Power Option** of the ATP Center to **High Performance**.<br>
+For optimal performance, set the **Power Option** of the Azure ATP cloud service to **High Performance**.<br>
 The number of domain controllers you are monitoring and the load on each of the domain controllers dictates the server specifications needed.
 For more information, see [ATP capacity planning](ata-capacity-planning.md).

 ### Time synchronization

-The ATP Center server, the ATP Gateway servers, and the domain controllers must have time synchronized to within five minutes of each other.
+The Azure ATP cloud service server, the ATP Standalone Sensor servers, and the domain controllers must have time synchronized to within five minutes of each other.

 ### Network adapters